 If visiting Morocco with kids for the first time, Chefchaouen is a great city to add to your Morocco itinerary.
+You could even visit it as a longer Spain, Portugal, Morocco trip.
 Here are a few things to know before you visit Chefchaouen with children.

 Kids will receive a lot of attention